 The SFP is fortunate to have an experienced and skilled administrative staff.
-Vicki Miller, the Student Advisor, will coordinate your scheduling, course requirements questions, registration, and thesis-related paperwork, including your application for graduation.
-Jeanette Goodwin, Assistant to the SFP Director, coordinates teaching assistantships, scholarships, and financial questions.
-Nick Hill, the Graduate Program Assistant, is available for assistance with program issues and event updates.
+Olivia Andrus, the Student Assistant MFA Coordinator, will coordinate your scheduling, course requirements questions, registration, graduate teaching assistantship assignments, and thesis-related paperwork, including your application for graduation.
+She is also available for assistance with program issues and event updates.
+Shelley Fleming, Business Operations Manager and Assistant to the SFP Director, coordinates graduate teaching assistantship's wages, scholarships, and financial questions.